amm009uk/MultiSensor/README.md

 AND OF COURSE the many examples on github

 My development environment is Atom with its builtin PlatformIO toolset.
-Its a fantastic build and debug environment.
+Its a fantastic build and debug environment